-- Al Robinette, President of CareerPath Consulting & Development
+Al Robinette, President of CareerPath Consulting & Development

-- Michael Delamere, President of Premier Risk Solutions (Moderator/Host)
+Michael Delamere, President of Premier Risk Solutions (Moderator/Host)

 Our experts cover:

-- What it is (and isn’t)
+What it is (and isn’t)

-- Its types, barriers to empathy, signs of empathy, as well as its role in conflict resolution and relationship development
+Its types, barriers to empathy, signs of empathy, as well as its role in conflict resolution and relationship development

-- It’s Real World Applications
+It’s Real World Applications

-- Tips and Strategies
+Tips and Strategies

-- It’s Long-Term Benefits and how you can further develop your empathic skills for the workplace
+It’s Long-Term Benefits and how you can further develop your empathic skills for the workplace

 Learn these identifiable traits and valuable experiences of our panelists as they share what they have learned over the years.
 The content portion is about 1 hour in duration, with about a 15min Q&A dialogue near the end of the video playback for your reference.
 Click here to watch the video.

-For some additional reference material provided, click here to review 31 Empathetic Statements For When You Don’t Know What To Say.
+For some additional reference material provided, click hereto review 31 Empathetic Statements For When You Don’t Know What To Say.

 Would you or your business benefit from executive protection services in Seattle?
 Hiring a company to assist with security will have a significant impact on your organization, so it’s important to gather as much information about the process as possible.
 Keep the following in mind as you decide what’s best for your company.

-A private security service company can provide world-class executive protection solutions for any threat to your business or organization.
+A private security service company can provide information and world-class executive protection solutions for any threat to your business or organization.
 Highly trained professionals will use advanced planning tactics and research in risk assessment to develop the perfect long-term plan for your situation.

 Who Provides the Services?